dev5680/DRTFinalProject/README.md

 - [ ] Add Sentiment and Authenticity Columns  to Yelp Reviews csv and Use predictive model to populate the columns

 ## ToDo
-- [ ] Create Our Yelp Checkin csv from checkin.json
 - [ ] Check for possible integration of restaurant revenue information to our base data
 - [ ] Merge all yelp csv data into a single csv using their unique identifier.
 The final csv will  be used for EDA and Modeling
 - [ ] EDA